 Expenditures from any NKCES fund shall be made in accordance with the budgets approved by the Board.
 All purchases shall require the prior approval of the Executive Director or the Executive Director's designee.

+Local, state, and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.1

 Authority to Obligate